Collar Carriage, Driving -for Mini, Pony, Mule or Horse

 Sizes available are 16" through 24".

-Special order Russet Brown collars: add 25% and take 5 to 7 days to make.
+Special order Russet Brown collars: add 35% and take 4 weeks

 How to measure a horse for a collar: